pmndrs/drei/README.md

   bloom                     // Can be a boolean or all valid postprocessing Bloom props (default=true) edgeDetection={0.1}       // SMAA precision (default=0.1) bloomOpacity={1}          // Bloom blendMode opacity (default=1)
-  effects={() => [...fx]}   // Define your own: ([smaa, ao, bloom]) => [...effects] (default=undefined)
+  alternativeNormalPass     // Can be a boolean (default=false), fixes some normal map rendering errors when using instancing effects={() => [...fx]}   // Define your own: ([smaa, ao, bloom]) => [...effects] (default=undefined) />
-/>
 ```